fenago/python-minicourses/MiniCourse_SciKitLearn/_scikit_learn.md

 **Summary**
 -----------

-In this post you discovered how to evaluate multiple different machine learning algorithms on a dataset in Python with scikit-learn.
+In this lab, you discovered how to evaluate multiple different machine learning algorithms on a dataset in Python with scikit-learn.

 You learned how to both use the same test harness to evaluate the